Purva-code/blog-post-webapp/README.md

 # blog-post-webapp
-nodejs, expressjs, EJS, MongoDB, mongoose and database cloud used is MongoDB Atlas.
+NodeJS, ExpressJS, EJS, MongoDB, Mongoose and Database cloud used is MongoDB Atlas.
+It is a blog website wherein you can add posts and view each post.

 https://calm-harbor-41927.herokuapp.com/